InnovativeStudios/SOG/SOGFramework/core/destroy/README.md

-# Hvt
+# Destroy
 ## Description:
-_This module adds support for target tasks/missions._
+_This module adds support for destroy tasks/missions._

 _The mission maker can define target units, the framework will monitor the status of those units._